APPLIED BIOCHEMISTRY

 K. Wilson, J. Walzer.
 Metodologia Biochimica, le Bioscienze e le Biotecnologie in Laboratorio.
 Raffaello Cortina Editore.

-Oral interview.
-The student will be asked at least three questions to verify the level of knowledge and depth of the topics of the course programme and the ability to reason developed by the student in dealing with specific problems relating to protein biochemistry.
+Written exam in which students will be asked to explain three of the four topics proposed by the lecturer.
+The questions are designed to test the level of knowledge and depth of the topics in the course syllabus as well as the ability to select the most appropriate techniques for dealing with specific problems pertaining to protein biochemistry.

 Students who have registered their disability certification or SLD certification with the Inclusion and Right to Study Office can request to use conceptual maps (for keywords) during exams.